Rebirth Year Thirteen

 –REFERENCE: In Doomsday Clock #2.
 Bruce’s annual Wayne Enterprises psych exam is held as usual.
 And, as usual, Bruce lies his way through it.

 –FLASHBACK: From Batman Beyond Vol. 8 #10Deathstroke Vol. 4 #32, Detective Comics #1033, Man-Bat Vol. 4 #1, Robin Vol. 3 #1, and Robin Vol. 3 #15—and also referenced in Superman Vol. 4 #20, Batman/Teenage Mutant Ninja Turtles II #1, Deathstroke Vol. 4 #30, Deathstroke Vol. 4 #34-35, Infinite Frontier Secret Files #4 (Infinite Frontier Secret Files Print Edition #1), Robins #2, Batman: Urban Legends #7 Part 1, and Batman vs Robin #4.
 Originally told in “BATMAN AND SON.”
 Talia al Ghul attacks Gibraltar with ninja man-bats, dropping a sword-wielding seven-year-old Damian in Batman’s lap.
 (Note that Damian was originally ten-years-old, but multiple Death Metal era retcons alter his debut age.)
 Batman is shocked to learn that he has a son.
-Batman brings the wild and haughty boy home to Wayne Manor, but Damian immediately raises hell, beating up Alfred and nearly killing Robin after impaling him on a stalactite in the Batcave.
+Batman brings the wild and orgulous boy home to Wayne Manor, but Damian immediately raises hell, beating up Alfred and nearly killing Robin after impaling him on a stalactite in the Batcave.
 Considering himself to be the heir to the mantle of the Bat, Damian then kills a kidnapper that has abducted Gotham’s corrupt new political leader, Mayor Sebastian Hady.
 (In the Modern Age, the kidnapper is The Spook, but he is not canon in current continuity.)
 Batman returns to Gibraltar (with Damian) when Talia strikes again, ending her threat.
 Despite Damian’s protests, the boy returns to the League of Assassins with his mother.

 –REFERENCE: In Deathstroke Vol. 4 #30-35.
 This item picks up shortly after Batman’s first encounter with Damian.
 Back in Gotham, Batman, who has secretly taken some of Damian’s DNA, confirms that the boy is indeed his genetic offspring via testing.
 Bruce and Alfred discuss the ramifications of this, and Bruce says he’ll tell the rest of the Bat-Family later.
 When he says nothing, a pissed-off Robin confronts Alfred about it.
 Meanwhile, Talia, wanting to mess with everyone’s heads, puts fake DNA test results, which say that Deathstroke is Damian’s real dad, on the dark web.
 She makes sure this fake info gets to Robin.
 Tim seals up the doctored test results, believing them to be real, and records a video for Damian, telling him about his findings.
 Unsure of what to do next, Tim decides to sit on the info.
 He saves the video but doesn’t send it, and he puts the falsified test results into a safe deposit box.

-–REFERENCE: From Batman: The Brave and the Bold Vol. 2 #2 Part 4.
+–REFERENCE: From Batman: The Brave and The Bold Vol. 2 #2 Part 4.
 Talia sends Batman an old photo of a cute three-year-old Damian wearing an oversized Batman costume.
 Note that little Damian was shown wearing this costume in the New 52’s Batman and Robin Vol. 2 #0, but when we wore it then, it was long before he met his father, and his father never knew about this.
-Batman: The Brave and the Bold Vol. 2 #2 Part 4 clearly shows the image of little Damian wearing the Bat-costume as a distinct memory of Bruce’s, meaning he must have seen it somehow, which is why we must assume Talia sends him a picture of it on our current timeline.
+Batman: The Brave and The Bold Vol. 2 #2 Part 4 clearly shows the image of little Damian wearing the Bat-costume as a distinct memory of Bruce’s, meaning he must have seen it somehow, which is why we must assume Talia sends him a picture of it on our current timeline.

 –REFERENCE: In Batman: Black and White Vol. 5 #1 Part 3.
 Batman adds sonic disruptors, specifically designed to take down the new threat of ninja man-bats, to all his Whirly-Bats.